 The AIFMD has been implemented in Denmark through the Danish AIFM Act ("AIF Act") and ancillary executive orders ("Danish AIFM Rules").
 None of the Danish AIFM Rules define the term "private placement" and there is no private placement exemption under the Danish AIFM Rules in the sense that a fund may be marketed to investors in Denmark without prior approval.
-Accordingly, alternative investment funds may not be marketed in Denmark until and unless a marketing approval has been obtained from the Danish Financial Supervisory Authority (the "DFSA") in accordance with the AIF Act.
+Accordingly, alternative investment funds may not be marketed in Denmark unless and until a marketing approval has been obtained from the Danish Financial Supervisory Authority (the "DFSA") in accordance with the AIF Act.

-Consequently, provided that the alternative investment fund has been notified correctly, alternative investment funds may only be marketed in Denmark in accordance with the AIF Act, unless marketed by a bank or investment company with a license in its (EU) home country which have been passported to conduct cross-border investment services in Denmark.
+Consequently, provided that the AIF has been notified correctly, it may only be marketed in Denmark in accordance with the AIF Act, unless marketed by a bank or investment company with a license in its EU home country which have been passported to conduct cross-border investment services in Denmark.
 This applies irrespective of whether the fund is marketed to professional or retail investors.